gcallah/utils/flask_setup/project_layout/README.md

     1.)
 Clones an existing github directory that user provides / Creates a local directory for the user 2.)
 Then copies a generic flask project structure from the script directory into the project / target directory.

 ## Environment
-    The flask project runs within a virtual environment

     ENV variables that are set (by run.sh using export command) 1.)
 FLASK_APP, default val = source
     2.)
 FLASK_ENV, default val = development

-    To change or add environment variables for virtual environment 1.) modify the "run.sh" to change or include new variables
+    To change or add environment variables when running flask app 1.) modify the "run.sh" to change or include new variables

 ## Running project / script